 Watch your propane level with a gauge

-We don’t have a propane gauge (but writing this reminds me that it’s probably a good idea).
+We do not have a propane gauge (but writing this reminds me that it’s probably a good idea).

 Some RVs have a single propane tank.
-If that’s you, I would recommend a propane gauge, so you know when it’s close to being empty.
+If that’s you, I would recommend a propane gauge, so you know when the tank is close to being empty.

 Our travel trailer has two 35lb propane tanks.
-When one runs out, we turn on the other and go refill the empty one.
+When one runs out, we turn on the other and take time to go out and refill the empty one as soon as possible.
 When our RV’s propane valve is open, we have a knob that switches the flow from one propane tank to the other so we can’t run both at once.

-Some people will turn on both propane tanks and bypass that valve (here’s where I shouldn’t have to remind you to get a professional’s help if you’re making any modifications to propane connections or propane lines.)
+Some people will turn on both propane tanks and bypass that valve (here is where I shouldn’t have to remind you to get a professional’s help if you’re making any modifications to propane connections or propane lines.)

-We’ve decided running both propane tanks at once isn’t the best idea for us because it means that when we hit empty, we hit empty on both tanks – no more propane to cool the fridge, run the furnace, heat water, or cook on the stove (and yes, you can cook in an RV kitchen!)
+We have decided that running both propane tanks at once isn’t the best idea for us, because it means that when we hit empty, we hit empty on both tanks – no more propane to cool the fridge, run the furnace, heat water, or cook on the stove (and yes, you can cook in an RV kitchen!)

-We treat our second propane tank like it’s our backup tank.
+We treat our second propane tank like it is our backup tank.

-You might think that if you hit the end of your propane, you’ll just cook dinner in the microwave instead or enjoy a cold meal like a salad that doesn’t have to be cooked.
+You might think that if you run out of propane, you’ll plan to cook dinner in the microwave instead or enjoy a cold meal like a salad that doesn’t have to be cooked.
 But in many cases, your fridge will run off propane, and keeping your food fresh will require a constant supply.

-While running out of propane isn’t an urgent issue if you’re plugged into electricity at an RV park, if you’re boondocking off-grid and run out of propane, that means your RV refrigerator will stop cooling.
+Running out of propane is not an urgent issue if you are plugged into electricity at an RV park.
+If you are boondocking off-grid and run out of propane, that means your RV refrigerator will stop cooling.

 Create an RV departure checklist

-As much as it might seem that this could be standardized, you’ll find things on your checklist that are unique to your RV and process.
+As much as it might seem that this could be standardized, you will find things on your checklist that are unique to your RV and processes.